 How do romance fraudsters extort money?

 Romance fraudsters may spend weeks, months, or even years, wooing an unsuspecting victim and convincing them they are in a real relationship.
-TSB bank suggests that the average relationship with a scammer will last around 53 days.
+TSB Bank suggests that the average relationship with a scammer will last around 95 days.

 Once they’ve gained the trust of their victim, the fraudster will create a scenario where they need a large sum of money, for example, they might claim they need to pay for medical treatment or to travel to see an unwell relative and will use their relationship along with manipulative and coercive language to pressure them into giving them cash.
-At the moment a large number of scammers (60%) are asking for money to help with bills or daily living, according to TSB bank.
+At the moment almost half of scammers (48%) ask for money claiming they are experiencing financial difficulties, according to TSB’s research.

-This means that when the fraudster inevitably disappears with the money, the victim feels the double-edged sting of both losing a large sum of money and the emotional betrayal of someone they thought they knew or even loved.
-This can make it particularly hard for people to talk about and is one of the biggest reasons that it often goes unreported.
+When fraudsters inevitably disappear with the money, victims feel the double-edged sting of both losing a large sum of money and the emotional betrayal of someone they thought they knew or even loved.
+This can make it particularly hard for people to talk about and is one of the biggest reasons that romance fraud often goes unreported.

 How to spot a romance scam